twitter/communitynotes/documentation/ranking-notes.md

 1. Pre-filter the data: to address sparsity issues, only raters with at least 10 ratings and notes with at least 5 ratings are included (although we don’t recursively filter until convergence).
 2. Fit matrix factorization model, then assign intermediate note status labels for notes whose intercept terms (scores) are above or below thresholds.
-3. Compute Author and Rater Helpfulness Scores based on the results of the first matrix factorization, then filter out raters with low helpfulness scores from the ratings data as described in <a href="../contributor-scores/#filtering-ratings-based-on-helpfulness-scores">Filtering Ratings Based on Helpfulness Scores</a>.
+3. Compute Author and Rater Helpfulness Scores based on the results of the first matrix factorization, then filter out raters with low helpfulness scores from the ratings data as described in [Filtering Ratings Based on Helpfulness Scores](../contributor-scores/#filtering-ratings-based-on-helpfulness-scores).
 4. Re-fit the matrix factorization model on the ratings data that’s been filtered further in step 3.
 5. Reconcile scoring results from the Core, Expansion and Coverage models to generate final status for each note.
 6. Update status labels for any notes written within the last two weeks based the intercept terms (scores) and ratings tags.
 Stabilize helpfulness status for any notes older than two weeks.
-7. Assign the top two explanation tags that match the note’s final status label as in <a href="./#determining-note-status-explanation-tags">Determining Note Status Explanation Tags</a>, or if two such tags don’t exist, then revert the note status label to “Needs More Ratings”.
+7. Assign the top two explanation tags that match the note’s final status label as in [Determining Note Status Explanation Tags](./#determining-note-status-explanation-tags), or if two such tags don’t exist, then revert the note status label to “Needs More Ratings”.

 <br/>